PBorocz/manage/README.md

 - `poetry install` to install requisite dependencies into your venv.

 - Set `.envrc` to point top-level directory (i.e. README and pyproject.toml), I use the wonderful [direnv](https://direnv.net/) package to take of this housekeeping.
-Here\'s what my
+Here's what my
 `.envrc` contains, it not only sets the `PYTHON_PATH` appropriately but also takes care of automatically point me to my virtual env:

 ``` bash